- Delaware’s Rehoboth Beach Film Society vs. seemingly anti-gay puritanism.

-- In rare move, costly Malaysian romantic epic A Legendary Love / Puteri gunung ledang to be screened in Singapore.
+- In rare move, costly Malaysian romantic epic A Legendary Love to be screened in Singapore.

 - Amitabh Bachchan has been appointed an AIDS Awareness Special Ambassador.

-The Rehoboth Beach Film Society vs. (anti-gay?) puritanism
+Delaware’s Rehoboth Beach Film Society fights apparently anti-gay puritanism

 The Rehoboth Beach Film Society, based in the U.S. state of Delaware, has become embroiled in the fight against (possibly anti-gay) puritanism.

 The good news: sanity, for once, has prevailed.

 Delaware State Police and the state’s Attorney General have declared that the Rehoboth Beach Film Society did not violate any state obscenity laws during its November 2004 film festival.

 A woman had complained to authorities that the Film Society had screened three movies purportedly containing “explicit” gay sex scenes while minors were present in other parts of the cinema complex where the festival was held.

 The movies, however, were shown in an area apart from the main complex; admission to those screenings was also kept separate.

 The three alleged offenders were Miguel Albaladejo’s Spanish dramatic comedy Bear Cub / Cachorro; John Palmer’s Canadian romantic teen drama Sugar; and Vladimir Vitkin’s U.S. thriller X Y.